DaemonAnims/Milestone-Projects/README.md

 Milestone 3 update:
 Implemented InventoryManager class, updated Item class to include quantity value.
 Applied testing within main form with multiple additions including search function, adding item function, deleting item function, and restocking function.
 New Form added for adding item function.
 All gradable materials can be found in Milestone 3 subfolder, along with copies of classes created and edited.

+---

+Milestone 4 update:
+Changed Item[] to List<Item> and updated functionality in InventoryManager.cs and InventoryManagerScreen.cs to allow for new change.